-Gorey was born in Chicago in 1925 to an artistic family, and by the time he enrolled at Harvard to study French in the 1950s he was already an established dandy.
+Gorey was born in Chicago in 1925 to an artistic family, and by the time he enrolled at Harvard to study French in the 1950s, he was already an established dandy.
 According to the Harvard Magazine, “He arrived sporting a full-length sheepskin-lined coat, sneakers, and thick rings on his long fingers.
 His hair was combed forward, Roman style.
 A typical freshman he was not.”

 A very private person, Gorey was publicly perceived as cold, gothic, and eccentric.
 The back cover of his 1997 book The Haunted Tea-Cozy (“A Dispirited and Distasteful Diversion for Christmas”) quotes the New Yorker: “Many of Edward Gorey’s most fervent devotees think he’s (a) English and (b) dead.
 Actually, he has never so much as visited either place.”
 In fact, his friends (who knew him as Ted) describe him as chatty and personable, which comes across immediately in documentary footage shot in 1996.

-Gorey moved to Cape Cod in 1986 following the death of George Balanchine, the legendary choreographer of the New York Opera, and then into the 1820 house he called the Elephant House, now known as the Edward Gorey House, where he lived and worked for the rest of his life.
+Gorey moved to Cape Cod in 1986 following the death of George Balanchine, the legendary choreographer of the New York City Ballet, and then into the 1820 house he called the Elephant House, now known as the Edward Gorey House, where he lived and worked for the rest of his life.
 He filled his home with books and his unusual collections, and lived with as many as six cats at a time, whom he referred fondly to as his “people.”
 It was for their sake that he eventually dispensed with his habit of wearing fur coats.
 He worked in a tiny room under images by Matisse and Goya, and “an Indian sculpture of a tiger devouring a missionary” (almost certainly one of the sculptures made after Tipu’s Tiger), always writing his surreal stories first, illustrating with a slow and precise style, after.

-The museum supports Gorey’s interest in animal welfare (he left his money to three animal welfare groups in his will), as well as displaying objects related to his life.
+The museum supports Gorey’s interest in animal welfare (he left his estate to three animal welfare groups in his will), as well as displays objects related to his life.
 The house has been cleared and rearranged since his death.
 Pictures taken by Kevin McDermott in the week after his death show piles of books and objects-on-objects.
 Most of his book collection was removed to make way for display items.
 Some things have been left as is, such as his cat-shredded divan, and his raccoon coat is in a display case.